Rafapia/Homelab/docs/2_pfsense.md

 Understanding this is the hardest part, but setting it up is very straightforward.
 First, we go to *Services > ACME Certificates > Account keys* (after having installed the *acme* package under *System > Package Manager*), and click *+ Add*.

-We then give it some name like `LetsEncrypt_Test` and optionally a description, and pick the option *Let's Encrypt Staging ACME v2...* as outlined in the image below:
+We then give it some name like `LetsEncrypt_Test` and optionally a description and pick the option *Let's Encrypt Staging ACME v2...* as outlined in the image below:

 ![](../media/pfsense_acme_ca.png)